-Here are five specific reasons why we believe that children should be encouraged to play outside more.
+Here are five specific reasons why, as child care workers and trainers, we believe that children should be encouraged to play outside more.

 - Physical exercise